rahima73/PROJECT-1--11115946/.ipynb_checkpoints/REPORT ON GRAPH AND PLOT-checkpoint.md

 ## Scatter Plot of  Alcohol against Residual Sugar

 ![Scatter Plot of Alcohol against Residual SUgar](<graph 2-1.jpg>)

+The scatter plot above visualizes the relationship between alcohol content and residual sugar in red wines.
+Key observations from the scatter plot are as follows:

+1. **Diverse Distribution:**
+   - The scatter plot reveals a diverse distribution of data points, indicating that the dataset includes red wines with a wide range of alcohol content and residual sugar levels.

+2. **Lack of Clear Correlation:**
+   - Upon visual inspection, there doesn't appear to be a clear linear correlation between alcohol content and residual sugar.
+Wines with varying levels of residual sugar can be found across the entire spectrum of alcohol content.

+3. **Potential Nonlinear Relationships:**
+   - The lack of a clear linear trend hints at the possibility of nonlinear relationships between alcohol content and residual sugar.

-The scatter plot shows the relationship between alcohol content and pH in red wines.
-There appears to be [insert observations or patterns], suggesting a [possible correlation or lack thereof] between these two variables.
+In conclusion, the scatter plot provides a comprehensive view of the distribution and relationship between alcohol content and residual sugar in red wines.
+The absence of a straightforward correlation suggests the presence of various factors influencing these attributes, warranting further investigation.